 Spotlight on the Tongass National Forest:

 After it was finalized, the Roadless Rule was immediately litigated, sparking a legal saga that spanned the next sixteen years.
 Ultimately, sportsmen and conservationists prevailed but threats remain.
+Click here to take action for the Tongass.

 Having lost their court challenge, the State of Alaska has petitioned the Forest Service to partially exempt the Tongass National Forest from the Roadless Rule.
 Likewise, similar efforts are being considered for National Forests in Utah and Wyoming.
 Congress has also taken up the issue, both for and against, with Senator Cantwell (D-WA) introducing legislation that would preserve current protections for roadless areas while others members of Congress have pursued legislative riders that would exempt Alaska from the Roadless Rule.